- FPGAs iCE40 series for a small form factor.

 IP cores: RMS, SAG, SWELL, power factor, apparent power, reactive power, real power, period and phase angle detector, FFT, filter, interrupt controller, memory controller, ADC_RX, ZCR detector, register file

-We used FPGA to develop an advanced solution for power quality analysis.
+We used FPGA technology to develop an advanced solution for power quality analysis.
 This new three-phase network analyser can be implemented using various hardware platforms.

 Mass flow metering